kasperbauer/metrix/README.md

 - Use the bottom matrix to choose the **octave** for each stage.
 Change the accessible octave range in the params.
 - Press and hold `[shift]` to access the matrices for **accumulating transposition** (top), **slide** on/off and **accent** on/off (bottom).

+Notes:
+  - As the currenty used engine supports **slide** only as a global command, it affects both tracks if using the built-in audio.
+  - Also, **accent** is only available for MIDI right now (#17)

 <img src="docs/page2.gif" alt="Page 2: Pitch" width="512" height="512">

 ## Page 3: Presets and track settings